 Bottom line, freelance writing is one of the best and most creative ways to make money if you love to write.

 3. Design logos

-If you’ve got serious design skills, you could turn that into a money-making side gig (or even a full-time home business).
+If you’ve got serious design skills, you could turn that into a money-making side gig from home.

 4. Sell printables